Krist-Marrakesh/Hybrid-Hotel-Recommendation-System-Based-on-Friends-Recommendations/README.md

 #Hybrid-Hotel-Recommendation-System-Based-on-Friends-Recommendations

-A project developed as part of the "Ostrovok" hackathon.
 This is a full-fledged ML service implementing a hybrid hotel recommendation system based on social connections and the user's personal preferences.

 ## Key Features